pranavphoenix/pranavphoenix.github.io/_publications/backbones.md

 [Paper Link](https://openreview.net/forum?id=XVSQnnf7QT)

 Recommended citation: Jeevan, P., & Sethi, A. (2025).
 Which Backbone to Use: A Resource-efficient Domain Specific Comparison for Computer Vision.
-TMLR
+Transactions on Machine Learning Research.